Difference Between Ionic vs React Native

 - The entire application can be customized in Ionic, whereas, in React Native, it is not customizable.

-- Ionic apps are not divided into multiple codebases, while React Native apps are divided on multiple codebases.
+- Ionic apps are not divided into multiple codebases, while React Native apps are divided into multiple codebases.

 - Ionic apps can be built in the web browser, whereas React Native apps cannot be built in the web browser.